 Who experiences PTSD?

-Anyone can experience PTSD at any age, and about 12 per cent of Australians will develop PTSD at some point in their lives.
+Anyone can experience PTSD at any age, and according to Phoenix Australia - Australia’s National Centre of Excellence in Posttraumatic Mental Health - about 5-10% of Australians will suffer from PTSD at some point in their lives.
 However, the risk factor is higher if the traumatic event involved intent to harm like sexual assault, or if the person has previous traumatic experiences or mental health issues.

-Support from friends and family is crucially important during the first two weeks following a traumatic event, when many people experience symptoms of PTSD but most eventually recover.
+Support from friends and family is crucially important during the first two weeks following a traumatic event when many people experience symptoms of PTSD.
 If the person experiences symptoms that last beyond a fortnight, a doctor or mental health professional might recommend starting treatment.
 Generally, treatment begins with talking therapy but medication may be necessary if psychological treatment alone fails to be effective.

 If you're currently struggling to manage a psychological injury after a traumatic event and need someone to talk to immediately, contact BeyondBlue on 1300 22 4636 or Lifeline on 13 11 14.

 Contact Shine Lawyers to find out how we can help you to make a claim.

 Written by Shine Lawyers.
 Last modified: June 25, 2021.